zz-hh-aa/wasted/texts/hospicing.md

 While writing ‘Unsustainability’ and grappling with how our dance music practices and industry were not sustainable on seemingly any level (from personal precarity and hurt to global ecological crisis), reading *Hospicing* changed how I was sensing, feeling and imagining all of this change.
 In the book, Vanessa Machado de Oliveira advocates for “learning to offer palliative care to modernity dying within and around us;” acknowledging that:

-> “most people will not willingly let go of the enjoyments and securities afforded by modernity: they will not voluntarily part with harmful habits of being that are extremely pleasurable.
-However, our collective unconscious knows that the enjoyments and securities promised by modernity cannot be endlessly sustained.”
+> most people will not willingly let go of the enjoyments and securities afforded by modernity: they will not voluntarily part with harmful habits of being that are extremely pleasurable.
+However, our collective unconscious knows that the enjoyments and securities promised by modernity cannot be endlessly sustained.
 >

 A lifelong love of mine, dance music (as we know it) is one such ‘enjoyment’.
 Yes, with its glitz of individual ego and genius—but also with its spectacular, platform-mediated sheen and its fashion and conspicuous consumerism.
 I know many will not be able to let it and its extractive practices go easily.